 - Head-to-head outcomes

 - Non-conference record

 During selection weekend, the committee members independently evaluate a vast pool of information.
 It is these subjective opinions, developed after watching hundreds of games, investing many hours of personal team (or game) observations, review and comparison of objective data, plus discussions with coaches and campus/conference representatives, that dictate how each committee member ultimately votes on the selection of the 32 at-large teams, seeding and bracketing of the teams that make up the 64 team championship bracket each year.

 Will the NET rankings be made public?
 If yes, how often and where can they be found?

-Like RPI rankings in the past, the NET rankings will be provided daily starting in early December 2020, continuing throughout the upcoming 2020-21 season.
+Like RPI rankings in the past, the NET rankings will be provided daily starting January 4, 2021, continuing throughout the season.

 How are the women’s and men’s basketball NET different?

 While the systems share high-level goals and individual components, the NET algorithm used in each is different.
 The machine learning model developed for each sport utilizes only that sport’s data.
 The women’s model uses only women’s game data, while the men’s model only uses men’s game data.
 The weights for each are trained using the historical data from the respective sports.

 Why doesn’t the NCAA release the formula/algorithm being used for the NET?

 The NET ranking is derived from a more complex algorithm rather than a simple formula with relatively straightforward components like RPI (which is 0.25 * [Win Pct] + 0.5 * [Opp Win Pct] + 0.25 * [Opp Opp Win Pct]).
 Adjusted Net Efficiency and Team Value Index are calculated using machine learning models implemented over many of lines of code, with the calculations adjusting with new results each day in such a way that there is no static “formula” for them.